Athletics

 Note:

 Please direct all Off-Campus PE inquiries to your child's school campus counselor or to ocpe@dentonisd.org.
-New applications for the 2025-2026 school year are now closed and will reoopen July 21-, 2025.
+New applications for the 2025-2026 school year are now closed and will reopen in March 2026 for applications in the 2026-2027 school year.